mustafabozkaya/NLP_Notebooks/README.md

-Sure!
-Here's an example of a beautiful README file for an NLP notebook repository:

 # NLP Notebooks

 Welcome to the NLP Notebooks repository!
 This repository contains a collection of Jupyter notebooks that demonstrate how to use natural language processing techniques to analyze text data.